DanJacobCodes/newportfolio/README.md

-# _{Dan Jacob's portfolio}_
+# _Dan Jacob's portfolio_

 #### _{A portfolio with an About Me, Background, Projects, and Interests}, {3/25/17}_

-#### By _**{Dan Jacob}**_
+#### By _**Dan Jacob**_

 ## Description

-_{This portfolio was built for week 1's Independent Project at Epicodus.
-In this portfolio I tell a brief description of me in the About Me section, my professional and education in the Background section, a list of Projects I've worked on at Epicodus with links to my Git Hub repository, as well as a list of things I like in the Interests section }_
+_This portfolio was built for week 1's Independent Project at Epicodus.
+In this portfolio I tell a brief description of me in the About Me section, my professional and education in the Background section, a list of Projects I've worked on at Epicodus with links to my Git Hub repository, as well as a list of things I like in the Interests section _

 ## Setup/Installation Requirements